bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 Step 8
 8	Locate our favorite gene PDPK1 on the network, select it by moving the mouse cursor to its node and wait there for a second.
 It will highlight this gene and all its connections.
-Tip: make sure that the black box displaying the details for PDPK1 is closed.
+**Tip**: make sure that the black box displaying the details for PDPK1 is closed.